pverhaert/ai-agents/docs/introduction/benchmarks_or.md

 - **Large Sample Size**: Hundreds of thousands of user votes
 - **Regular Updates**: New models added frequently

-### Current Top Models (as of 2025)

-The leaderboard typically features models like:
-- GPT-4 Turbo
-- Claude 3 Opus
-- Gemini Ultra/Pro
-- Grok-2
-- And various open-source models

 ### Why It Matters

 - **Real-World Performance**: More relevant than synthetic benchmarks